RubixML/ML/docs/basic-introduction.md

 > **Hint:** See the [Choosing an Estimator](choosing-an-estimator.md) section for an in-depth look at the estimators available to you in the library.

 ## Training
 Training is the process of feeding the learning algorithm data so that it can build an internal representation (or *model*) of the task its trying to learn.
 This representation consists of all of the parameters (except hyper-parameters) that are required to make a prediction.
-In the case of K Nearest Neighbors, this representation is a high-dimensional Euclidean space in which each sample is considered a point.
-We define the *distance* between two points as their degree of dissimilarity.
-Conversely, points in this space that are similar will be closer together.

 To start training, pass the training dataset as a argument to the `train()` method on the learner instance.